We’ve been doing an audit of our website recently, and the results have been illuminating.

 At the other end of the scale, there are four pages which together account for 33% of all our traffic.

 If you’ve ever heard of the Pareto Principle, this won’t surprise you.
-It’s the idea that 80% of your results come from 20% of your efforts.
+It’s the idea that 80% of your results come from 20% of your efforts, especially if your trying to sell my house fast as an estate agent.

 So it’s only natural that a tiny number of our pages result in a huge amount of hits.